AsgardCms/Documentation/Media-Module/getting-a-thumbnail.md

 # Media Module: Getting a thumbnail

 If you want to get a specific thumbnail of an image you can have 2 choices.
-Either you're in a view, then you'll use the Facade, if not use class/method injection.
+Either you're in a view, then you'll use the helper function, if not use class/method injection.